wolf81/MobowskiSports/README.md

 MobowskiSports
 ==============

+**PLEASE NOTE:** The information below isn't completely up to date anymore, e.g. the Async calls have been removed, due to the webservice front-end having issues with this approach.
+I will update this guide in the nearby future.

 A basic API for Mobowski to retrieve sport club information from several webservices.
 Currently support is build-in for both RGPO (wedstrijdprogramma.com) and MCN (mijnclub.nu).

 How to use the API